Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 - E.g. A short video or he was studying for a long time.
 I'm looking forward to your birthday.
 The day flew by.
 - When it comes to statements about moving in space, there's always some standard reference, usually the ground.
 - When it comes to statements about moving in time, there's no standard frame of reference.
-- Kappa effect: that the distance between two events has a profound effect on people's judgments of the amount of time between them.
+- *Kappa effect*: that the distance between two events has a profound effect on people's judgments of the amount of time between them.
 - E.g. If a dot on the left is flashed and then a dot on the right, and if the distance between the dots is greater, then people estimate that the time between flashes is longer.
 - In other words, people seem to use distance as a proxy for time even if it isn’t accurate.
 - The reverse was also shown to be true (called the tau effect).